awwx/ar/readme.md

-Goals of this Arc runtime project are:
+My goals for this Arc runtime project are:

-* to fix bugs
+* to fix bugs, and

-* to make Arc more hackable
+* to make Arc more hackable, and

-* avoid changing the Arc language.
+* to avoid changing the Arc language.

 The later two go together because when there's some change we'd like to make to Arc, we can make Arc more hackable instead, and then we can get the "different" Arc that we want as a library, instead of having to actually change Arc.

-To make Arc more hackable, the Arc compiler is reflected into Arc.
+The primary bug I'm focused on is the queue bug (http://awwx.ws/queue-test-summary), which I suspect is caused by mutating Racket's immutable pairs.
+Thus in this version of the runtime, Arc's lists are implemented with Racket's mutable pairs (mpair's).

+To support making Arc more hackable, I'm working on reflecting the Arc compiler into Arc.
 Thus (hypothetically):

     arc> (ac-literal?
 123)
     t